picapica-org/jQuery.picadiff/README.md

 leftContainer	: CSS identificator of the left container (default=".left") rightContainer	: CSS identificator of the right container (default=".right")
 contentContainer: CSS identificator of the content containers.
-	Must be inside the right and left container (default=".diffvisualisation-content") leftContent	: Content to diff as left side.
+	Must be inside the right and left container (default=".picadiff-content") leftContent	: Content to diff as left side.
 Set this parameter if you don't want the widget to search for the content. rightContent	: Content to diff as right side.
 Set this parameter if you don't